seasonSH/DocFace/README.md

         Aaron_Peirsol_0004.jpg
     ...

-For the ID-Selfie dataset, make sure each folder has only two images, and is in such a structure:
+For the ID-Selfie dataset, make sure each folder has only two images and is in such a structure:

     Subject1
         1.jpg